Hermaphroditus in Greek Mythology: Origins, Depictions, Powers, & Symbols

 As a two-sexed deity, the ancient Greeks and Romans often depicted him as a female with the genitals of a male.
 Owing to this, he was also seen as a deity of marriage.
 Who better to oversee marriage than a deity that was both a man and woman?

 Hermaphroditus represented the union of a man and woman.
 This feature and role of his were perhaps derived from his parents.
 Thus he inherited all the beautiful characteristics of both his parents.
 His father, Hermes, was a god of contracts and business dealings.
 His mother, Aphrodite, was a goddess of love, wedding and marriage.
-Therefore it comes as no surprise that Hermaphroditus was linked to weddings.
+Therefore it comes as no surprise that the ancient world linked Hermaphroditus to weddings.

 According to the myth, Hermaphroditus sometimes revealed himself in all his full glory to men.
 On other occasions, he chose not to show himself because of how hideous some of his features were.

-As a member of the Erotes – i.e. the winged Greek deities associated with sexuality – Hermaphroditus was often depicted as a winged and young god with both female and male features.
+As a member of the Erotes – i.e. the winged Greek deities associated with sexuality – Hermaphroditus was often depicted as a winged, young god with both female and male features.

 Hermaphroditus’ parents Hermes and Aphrodite were the deities of male and female sexuality respectively.
 Both parents were also members of the twelve Olympian gods that lived on Mount Olympus, the home of the Greek gods.